Snowmass Matrix GRACE

 Her lovely, extremely bright fleece exhibits high-frequency crimp that is consistent from one end of the staple to the other.

-Best of all, this fabulous foundation dam passes these traits on to her offspring.
-Her first offspring is a stunning beige girl named Goddess of Grace ("Gigi"), mentioned above.
-Gigi was offered for sale at the Amber Autumn Auction in February, and was purchased by Jenette Archambault and Gerald Perron of Ariya Alpacas in Quebec.
+Best of all, Grace passes these traits on to her offspring.
+Her first offspring is a stunning beige girl named Goddess of Grace ("Gigi"), who was purchased at auction by Jenette Archambault and Gerald Perron of Ariya Alpacas in Quebec.

 Sire: Snowmass Matrix